saheb2712/certified-kubernetes-administrator-course/docs/03-Scheduling/17-Practice-Test-StaticPods.md

   $ kubectl get pods --all-namespaces
   ```
   ```
-  Note: From YAML we can refer the
+  Note: From YAML we can refer the owner section--> Kind value, if its Node that means static Pod

   controlplane ~ ➜  kubectl get pod kube-apiserver-controlplane -n kube-system -o yaml|grep -i owner -A5
   ownerReferences: